Having a portfolio of Airbnb rentals may appear to be a good approach to increasing your passive income.

 Once you’ve decided on a location, conduct comprehensive rental market research to determine which houses would best meet your needs.
 That will help guarantee that the home you purchase will provide you with a good Airbnb income and will not make you dread your decision.

-You can do this by using the site’s heat map and filters or employing the platform’s investment property calculator.
+You can do this by using the site’s heat map and filters or employing the platform’s Airbnb calculator.

 4. Cooperate With a Local Agent